Copyright 1994 - 2018 Bill's Bible Basics

 Ezekiel 33:33, KJV

 This attitude of the ancient Israelites is very typical of some people today -- such as many hard-hearted Americans -- who likewise hate God's true messengers, and accuse them of being false prophets of gloom and doom.
-Despite this verbal, and sometimes physical, persecution, rather than go along with all of the other false prophets of peace of this modern era, who strive to be politically correct, and who paint a rosy picture of the future, the Lord's true messengers are not afraid to speak the whole counsel of God; even if they are words of coming destruction and judgment.
+Despite this verbal, and sometimes physical, persecution, rather than go along with all of the other false prophets of peace and safety of this modern era, who strive to be politically correct, and who paint a rosy picture of the future, the Lord's true messengers are not afraid to speak the whole counsel of God; even if they are words of coming destruction and judgment.

-In contrast to this, consider what the Apostle Paul wrote regarding the Jewish false prophets who would deceitfully lull their countrymen to sleep with their false words of comfort, peace and well-being, even though their very own destruction would soon be upon them:
+In contrast to this, consider what the Apostle Paul wrote regarding the Jewish false prophets who would deceitfully lull their countrymen to sleep with their false words of comfort, peace and safety, and well-being, even though their very own destruction would soon be upon them:

 "For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape."